Skip to content

 FSH in the menstrual cycle

 At the beginning of the follicular phase, it begins to be produced by the pituitary gland in response to low levels of progesterone and estrogen .
-Its production leads to the growth of several ovarian follicles.
+Its production causes the growth of several ovarian follicles.
 Under its action, only one follicle, the dominant follicle, matures, while the others regress.
 Their growth leads to the production of estrogen.

 Influence of FSH on the body and mood